-This methodology is designed to address multi-modal transportation needs, ensure regional balance, and prioritize projects that are needed based on technical criteria.
-The goal is to produce a project priority ranking which satisfies MPO goals, is simple enough for project-level analysis without requiring unnecessary data collection, and is understandable by the public.
+The Methodology described herein is designed to address multi-modal transportation needs, ensure regional balance, and prioritize projects that are needed based on technical criteria.
+The goal is to produce a project priority ranking which satisfies MPO goals, is simple enough for project-level analysis without requiring unnecessary data collection, and is understandable by the general public.